 look at this as a multi-year effort in most cases.

-So establishing realistic expectations can be a real help to
+So establishing realistic expectations can be a real help to you in trying

 to structure your compliance activity by making sure that you can report,